jerdog/high-performing-eng-teams-hugorevealjs/content/15-min/_index.md

 </section>

 {{% note %}}
 This report covers the standard engineering metrics of Duration, Mean time to recovery, Success Rate, and Throughput, plus our recommended benchmarks for each.
-But the sections have been expanded to show how your team can optimize your practice through team structure, culture, and operational strategy, to ensure you’re maintaining a key ingredient in achieving success: developer happiness.
 {{% /note %}}

 ---